love-boy/drug-induced-psychosis/README.md

 Biased:
 - No fruits - fruits are healthy [Source](https://nutritionfacts.org/video/how-much-fruit-is-too-much/) but in this state I have found that sugar that is in them makes me more sick.
-- Simillar situation with coffe, tea and salty, processed foods.
+- Similar situation with coffee, tea and salty, processed foods.
 - Chia seeds - I have found that I don't feel good when my first meal contains carbs and I need some source of Omega-3.
 I think that light breakfast/dinner is the key to regenerate.
 - Drink only clean water - everything that is in water is absorbed really fast so drinking after eating is not a good idea too.
+Water from plastic is not necessarily clean.
-- Diet is the key to regenerate.
+- **Diet is the key to regenerate**.
+- Drinking after eating makes me sick.

 ## Exercise
 - Exercise everyday/two days.
 [Source](https://nutritionfacts.org/video/exercise-vs-drugs-for-depression/).
 - Do not over exercise.
-Light exercise for 30-60 min. are okay.
+Light exercise for 30-60 min. are great!

 Explanation:
-- In this state your cortisol levels are a lot higher [Source](https://www.zrtlab.com/blog/archive/impact-hormones-serotonin-depression/), exercises elevates cortisol levels even more [Source](https://www.dnafit.com/us/advice/fitness/cortisol-stress-and-exercise.asp) so don't overdo it like me.
+- In this state your cortisol levels are a lot higher [Source](https://www.zrtlab.com/blog/archive/impact-hormones-serotonin-depression/), exercises elevates cortisol levels even more [Source](https://www.dnafit.com/us/advice/fitness/cortisol-stress-and-exercise.asp) so don't overdo it.
 - You can not speed up this processes, exercising more can make you more sick.

 Biased:
-- I sometimes felt better after exercising.
+- Exercising can make you feel better.

 ## Supplements
 - [Here, it is important](https://nutritionfacts.org/2011/09/12/dr-gregers-2011-optimum-nutrition-recommendations/).